Matt Maloney: Professional career

-Never drafted by a National Basketball Association team, he spent time in the CBA before finding playing time with three clubs in the former competition over the course of six seasons.
+Never drafted by a National Basketball Association team, Maloney made his debut for the Grand Rapids Mackers of the Continental Basketball Association (CBA) during the 1995–96 season and was named to the CBA All-Rookie Second Team.

 Maloney played with the Houston Rockets from 1996 to 1999, the Chicago Bulls during 1999–2000 and the Atlanta Hawks for the 2000–01 and 2002–03 seasons.

 He is notable for his rookie season when the two players in front of him on the depth chart had season ending injuries and Maloney was able to start all 82 regular season games at point guard for a Rockets squad with future Hall of Famers Charles Barkley, Clyde Drexler, and Hakeem Olajuwon.
 The club won 57 games, eventually losing to the Utah Jazz in six games in the Western Conference Finals during the 1997 playoffs.

 Maloney's father, Jim, a longtime assistant coach for John Chaney at Temple University, died only months before Maloney began playing for his first NBA team.
 During his career he appeared in 21 playoff games and scored a total of 177 points, achieving a career-high 26 points twice during the 1997 playoffs.